 France’s democratic institutions are failing like never before.
-This September 2020’s legislative elections saw a record low turnout rate of over 80%.
-The election in which politicians ran for government positions saw voter turnout increase by 33% in some districts since the last time these elections took place in 2017.
+This September 2020’s legislative elections saw record low turnout rates as little as 13% in the districts where they were held.
+The election in which candidates from various political parties ran for government positions saw voter turnout decrease by 33% in some districts since the last time these elections took place in 2017.
 These unprecedented results make the future of democracy in France look uncertain but also very concerning.

 This is not the only indication of the government’s decreasing popularity.
 Polls carried out in September by news outlet BFMTV show that since the beginning of the pandemic, over two thirds of French people do not trust the government in containing the virus and think they have done a terrible job already, since the outbreak.
 In addition, recent restrictions on social gatherings and the closing down of restaurants have been fiercely protested by the people of Marseille and Aix en Provence, with over half the population (53%) opposing these measures, and over 70% who feel like these measures were imposed on them against their will.

 There is an increasing divide between the political elites and the people.
 Levels of opposition have never been higher and people who feel neglected and disadvantaged have started expressing their resentment against the french government.
 The poorly managed pandemic brought unemployment to its highest and the economy to its lowest with thousands of businesses shutting down, and rising prices and poverty.
 Despite the levelling-off of the yellow vests protests, public outcry re-surfaced as issues of police brutality and racial profiling surfaced, with tens of thousands of people protesting in June for racial equality.